 You will be appointed an Assessor who will visit you in the workplace and assess your progress.
 Some of these visits will provide you with evidence that you can use towards our qualification.

 One day a week you will work on your college course work (with support from your Assessor) gaining the underpinning knowledge required.

 You can start this apprenticeship at any time of year.

 You will be assessed by portfolio (presenting examples from your job role), discussion, assignments, practical observations and presentations.

 At the end of the course you will undertake an End Point Assessment by an external organisation where there will be an observation, creative set brief test and pitch, and professional discussion to determine the overall grade.
 Your Assessor will obtain evidence that you meet the required standards throughout your training and are prepared for the assessment.

 Functional Skills in maths and English are required at Level 2 (exemption may apply).

 Upon completion of the course you may progress into full-time employment or move on to university.

 |Course Title||Junior Content Producer Apprenticeship Level 3|

-You need GCSE grade 4 or above in Maths and English and an interest/experience content production.
-You will complete an initial assessment in Maths and English and attend an interview.
+You need GCSE grade 4 (C) or above in maths and English and an interest/experience content production.
+You will complete an initial assessment in maths and English and attend an interview.
 You will also need a suitable employer able and willing to support you during your Apprenticeship programme.